"Remote work is the future of work." — Alexis Ohanian

 Building a remote marketing team is both challenging and rewarding.
 However, the benefits far outweigh the potential complications.

-Remote employees are not only more productive, but they are more motivated to produce the best results, remain efficient with their time, and are likely to stick to with your startup.
+Remote employees are not only more productive, but they are more motivated to produce the best results, remain efficient with their time, and are likely to stick to your startup.
 Allowing your employees to work virtually pushes them to thrive, which subsequently pushes your startup in the right direction.

 Remember that you cannot build a virtual team culture in a day; it takes time – a lot of time!
 And, there is no one-size-fits formula for building a perfect remote team.